Shipping Household Goods to Vietnam: Customs Cleared, Delivered to Your Door

 Coverage depends on your insurance provider.
 Most policies include:

-• Coverage for specific risks such as fire, theft, or moisture damage
+• Coverage for specific risks such as fire, theft, water ingress, or moisture damage

 How to get insured